fphilipe/premailer-rails/README.md

 app.
 The retrieval of the file depends on your assets configuration:

 * Rails 3.1 asset pipeline: It will load the compiled version of the CSS asset which is normally located in `app/assets/stylesheets/`.
+If the asset can't be found (e.g. it is only available on a CDN and not locally), it will be HTTP requested.

 * Classic static assets: It will try to load the CSS file located in `public/stylesheets/`